MiguelASCorreia/ProtoCollectorFramework/README.md

  Below is an explanation of the fields, as well as the values they can assume:

-1. *units*: textual field used to associate units to the numerical or count.
+1. *units*: textual field used to associate units to the numerical or count types.
 Optional.
 1. *value_type*: textual field used to distinguish the values between *integer* (default) and *real* numbers in numeric and count types.
-1. *offset*: array of strings used to indicate the possible values in a count type, express by triples.
-Each triple contains the initial value, the final value, and the step between those values.
-If the object in the array is not recognized as a triple, it will be added as it is.
+1. *offset*: array of strings used to indicate the possible values in a count type, expressed by triplets.
+Each triplets contains the initial and final values, and the step between those.
+If the object in the array is not recognized as a triplet, it will be added as it is.
 For example, if the *offset* is ["(0,20,1)","20+","100+"], the count it's linear, starting at 0 with a step of 1 until it reaches 20.
-After that the value 20+ and 100+ can be selected.
+After that the values  20+ and 100+ can be selected.
 1. *min*: used to define the minimum numerical value.
 1. *max*: used to define the maximum numerical value.
 1. *values*: array of strings used to define the possible values in the categorical type.
-1. *unique*: boolean that restrict the selection.
+1. *unique*: boolean that restricts the selection.
 If true (default) then only one value can be selected, otherwise multiple can be selected.
 1. *subtype*: textual field used to define the temporal type (datetime or time).
 1. *first*: array of values used to define the left domain of the interval type.
 1. *last*: array of values used to define the right domain of the interval type.
 If omitted, it assumes the value of *first*.

 ### Protocol example

-For a better understanding, it is presented the definition of one protocol.
+For a better understanding, it is presented the definition of a protocol.It is applied on twenty different trees across the field plot, between the months of April and October.
+In each one of the EOIs, the user must observe the state of the shoots and register the number of affected ones (up to a maximum of five).

 ```json
 {